 (4) A party is entitled to be represented by a legal practitioner or other representative on leave granted under subsection (3), notwithstanding any agreement to the contrary between the parties.

-(5) A person who is not a legal practitioner does not breach the Legal Practice Act 2003 or any other Act merely by representing a party in arbitration proceedings under this Act.
+(5) A person who is not a legal practitioner does not breach the Legal Profession Act 2008 or any other Act merely by representing a party in arbitration proceedings under this Act.

 (6) In this section —

-legal practitioner means a legal practitioner as defined in the Legal Practice Act 2003 or a person entitled to practise as a legal practitioner in any other place;
+legal practitioner means an Australian legal practitioner within the meaning of that term in the Legal Profession Act 2008 section 3;

 legally qualified person means —

-(a) a legal practitioner; or
+(a) an Australian lawyer within the meaning of that term in the Legal Profession Act 2008 section 3; or

 (b) any other person who, in the opinion of the arbitrator or umpire, has such qualifications or experience in law (whether acquired in Western Australia or in any other place in or outside Australia) as would be likely to afford an advantage in the proceedings.

 [Section 20 inserted by No. 43 of 1997 s.
 9; amended by No. 65 of 2003 s.
-21(2).]
+21(2); No. 21 of 2008 s.
+648(2) and (3).]

 21. Effect of appointment of new arbitrator or umpire on evidence previously given and awards and determinations previously made